 The best Ikea desk for gaming is the Fredde.

 Ikea might not be the first place you’d check for gaming furniture, but its new ROG-themed collection proves it’s serious about specialist setups.
-However, the Swedish company’s collaborative collection actually features an existing product: the Fredde gaming desk.
-Its $299 / £150 price tag is reasonable, especially considering the sturdiness of most Ikea products and the number of features packed in.
+The Ikea Fredde gaming desk has a reasonable $299 / £150 price tag, especially considering the sturdiness and the number of features packed in.

 There are cup holders on each side of the desk so you don’t have to worry about spilling your favourite drink over your expensive gaming gear, plus a headphone stand, shelves to display your best computer speakers, and an elevated monitor stand to help you get as comfy as possible.

 Speaking of monitors, it’s a little smaller than some of the desks here, but you should still be able to fit a dual monitor setup into the space just fine.
-The frame might prove to be a pain with desk clamps, though, and there’s no cable management system underneath, but there are grommets to help feed your wires through and Ikea has reasonably-priced add-on items like a cable management system and LED lights to complete your setup.
+The frame might prove to be a pain with desk clamps, and there’s no cable management system underneath, but there are grommets to help feed your wires through.
+Ikea also has affordable add-on items like a cable management system and LED lights to complete your setup.

 The best cheap L-shaped gaming desk is the Eureka L60.